 Even the variables that Osczevski and Bluestein did include might be wildly off base.
 Air temperatures tend to remain fairly stable throughout the day, but wind speeds fluctuate a great deal.
 (It's much less breezy in the morning and at night, for example.)
 Wind speed also varies depending on where you are.
 Obstacles on a city street—like buildings, cars, and kiosks—can block the flow of air and reduce its average speed.
 But wind-chill-equivalent temperatures use a single number to represent all this variability.

 Other meteorologists have tried to work out more-involved schemes to account for these flaws.
 One group is even trying to combine every possible variable—temperature, wind, humidity, sunlight, and so forth—to create a universal weather index.
-(This exhaustive model even takes into consideration an individual's height, weight, and style of dress.)
+(A researcher in Australia devised a model that takes into consideration an individual's height, weight, and style of dress.)